oracle/weblogic-image-tool/documentation/1.11/content/userguide/tools/update-image.md

 * Deploy a new application to an existing domain
 * Modify the domain configuration (add a data source, change a port number, and such)

-**NOTE**: The WebLogic Image Tool does not support a Stack Patch Bundle (SPB; see Doc ID [2764636.1](https://support.oracle.com/rs?type=doc&id=2764636.1)), because an SPB is _not_ a patch but a mechanism for applying all PSU and recommended CPU and SPU patches to a WebLogic Server installation, similar to invoking the Image Tool `update` command with the `--recommendedPatches` option.
+**NOTE**: The WebLogic Image Tool does not support a Stack Patch Bundle (SPB; see Doc ID [2764636.1](https://support.oracle.com/rs?type=doc&id=2764636.1)), because an SPB is _not_ a patch but a mechanism for applying all PSU and recommended CPU and SPU patches to a WebLogic Server installation.

 The required options for the `update` command are marked.

-**NOTE**: You can provide the password in one of the three ways:

-* Plain text
-* Environment variable
-* File containing the password

 ```
 Usage: imagetool update [OPTIONS]